ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 sending one message in one telnet session.

-## A More Complex Example
+## A More Complex Message

-The example from the previous section is as simple as it gets, and it's boring too.
+The example from the previous section is as simple as it gets.
 In most cases, modern mail clients are capable of handling more types of content and presentation styles than clients in the 80s when SMTP was first introduced.
-There are still mail clients that support plain text only and how certain clients display a message can be subject to configuration and policy.
+There are still mail clients that support plain text only, and how certain clients display a message can be subject to configuration and policy.

 Fortunately, some very smart people have addressed these problems for us with Multipurpose Internet Mail Extensions (MIME) __CITATION__.
 MIME offers us a variety of different